 A beloved Swiss sausage, the St. Galler Bratwurst is enjoyed throughout Switzerland, but especially in the city of St. Gallen.
 How well do you know this white sausage?
-I recently visited Metzgerei Schmid in St. Gallen to learn more about how it’s made.
+I recently visited Metzgerei Schmid in St. Gallen to learn more about how they make it.
 Test your knowledge with the 10 facts below…

 1. Documented evidence indicates the St. Galler Bratwurst existed during the 15th century.
 A publication from 1438 by the butcher’s guild of St. Gallen outlines the requirements for producing this sausage.
 Since that time, the fundamental ingredients of this recipe have not changed.

-2. The St. Galler Bratwurst earned an IGP (Indications géographiques protégées) designation in 2008.
+2. This meat product earned an IGP (Indications géographiques protégées) designation in 2008.
 Sausages that have the IGP label, among other requirements, must be made in the cantons of St. Gallen, Appenzell Inerrhoden, Appenzell Ausserhoden or Thurgau.
 In addition, the pork used for this sausage must come from pigs born, raised and slaughtered in Switzerland.

 3. This bratwurst contains veal and pork.
 It has a white color, in part, due to the milk added to the sausage.
-To be labeled as a St. Galler Bratwurst IGP, butchers must use salt, white pepper and mace (the grated shell of nutmeg).
+To receive the St. Galler Bratwurst IGP label, butchers must use salt, white pepper and mace (the grated shell of nutmeg).
 Other ingredients, such as onion, lemon, cardamom, coriander, celery and ginger are allowed, but not mandatory.
 Butchers use pig intestines for the casing of these sausages.

 - St. Galler Bratwurst – The classic version of this bratwurst weighs between 110 and 130 grams.